riemers/SSMS/README.md

 The DB plugin checker is experimental, so its still a bit buggy, feel free to tune it up a bit more.

+	IMPORTANT PART BELOW FOR PEOPLE THAT COMPLAIN AND CANNOT READ

 Since this piece of php/html/etc could be filled with "security holes" instead of me finding out the wheel its best for you to just create a .htpasswd and .htpasswd in your folder (read apache google for that) since you wont hand this out to everybody anyway :-)